nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide
-Duke is an interactive chatbot that serves as a task list.
+Duke is an interactive chatbot that serves as a personal task list.

 ## Features